Tencent/libpag/web/README.md

 emcc -s ERROR_ON_UNDEFINED_SYMBOLS=0
 ```

-During the compilation process, it is necessary to pay attention to any warning messages related to std library compatibility to avoid the exposure of undefined symbols errors during runtime.
+During the compilation process, it is necessary to pay attention to any warning messages unrelated to std library to avoid the undefined symbols errors during runtime.

 ### Build (Release)